sleekmason/Lilidog/README.md

 Try them both under 'Toggles' in the menu.

 - Jgmenu is now the menu for all versions.
 Huge amount of customization available. <br/>
-See the instructions section below for how to change themes.
+See the instructions section below for how to change themes and more.

 - Feh sets the background.
 Right-click on any image to set as background wallpaper.
 Easy peasy! <br/>